cgjeffries/homebridge-cellgate/README.md

-WIP homebridge plugin for controlling your cellbridge gate
+WIP homebridge plugin for controlling your cellgate gate